nicolasdanelon/UnofficialDocs/source/file_management/file_management.rst

 folders will be searched, and a preview of the best match will be shown.
 This preview is *transient*; that is, it won't become the actual active buffer until you perform some operation on it.
 Transient views go away when you press :kbd:`Esc`.
-You will see transient views in other situations; they are something like ghosts.
+You will see transient views in other situations too.

-Goto Anything lives up to its name--there's more to it than locating files:
+Goto Anything lives up to its name---there's more to it than locating files:

 To perform a **fuzzy search**, append ``#`` and then keep typing, like this: